November 27, 2012 – Tuesday – Blue Lagoon Resort to Nadi

 My first inkling that my departure from Fiji is about to go all wrong is when the passengers from the seaplane finally have time to talk with each other after the flight.
 Apparently some received email messages from Air Pacific that the flight to LA is delayed until 7AM the following morning.
 They were instructed to go directly to a hotel to check in.
 I didn’t get an email notification, and the airline didn’t call me.
 Since I wasn’t notified to do otherwise, I take a taxi to the airport.
 My taxi driver decides to wait for me, since he “has nothing else to do”.
 Chaos greets me as I line up at the check-in counter with the other hapless passengers.
 We all commiserate with each other, since everyone now knows the flight is not leaving this evening.
 Despite the crowds, there is only one check-in clerk, so it takes me about an hour to find out I need to talk with someone else to assign me a hotel to stay the night.
 After I have my hotel assignment and vouchers, Peter my taxi driver takes me to the Grand West Villas, a Best Western hotel near the Nadi airport.

 So I arrived at Nadi airport around 5:30PM this afternoon, and here I sit at 8:30PM still in Nadi in a hotel room, when I should be in the waiting lounge at Nadi airport about to board the 10PM flight to Los Angeles.
 I found out at the airport that Air Pacific cancelled the flight due to mechanical breakdown of their Boeing 747-400 in Sydney, Australia.
 I hear there are passengers who have been waiting in Nadi for three days to leave on flights to LA, so I can expect the worst when I show up tomorrow morning to check in for my flight.
 It is scheduled to depart Nadi at 7AM, with check-in starting at 3:30AM, so I plan to be at the airport by 2:45AM in order to get to the front of the line to obtain that all-important boarding pass.
 I want to be on my way home tomorrow, not sitting around in a Nadi hotel for days on end, waiting for something to happen!
+My trusty taxi driver Peter agrees to pick me up at 2:15AM tomorrow morning from the hotel.

 The Grand West Villas is no prize of a hotel.
 The restaurant is open until 10PM to serve dinner to all their unexpected guests from the airline.
-The food is absolutely dreadful: frozen fish grilled, and french fries, pop or water, and zero service.
+The food is absolutely dreadful: grilled frozen fish and french fries, pop or water, and zero service.
 This is the worst meal I have eaten in Fiji, and I must say the meals in Fiji have been first rate everywhere else I have stayed.
 The rooms are very basic, but clean.
 At least the air-conditioning is working, so I can sleep for a few hours and then see what tomorrow brings.
 I call home to let them know to not pick me up at the airport, and that I will update them when I know more.

 Needless to say, I’m very upset with Air Pacific, and I will avoid flying with them in future.
 I’m not too happy with Air New Zealand either.
 As the ticketing airline for my flights, they have dropped the ball big time by trusting their passengers to an airline partner who is obviously unreliable.